Rank | Picture | Name | Rating | Shop |

 Heating Options For The Greenhouse

-Considering how much you have to spend it will impact how much-automated control you can afford.
-For a lower end heating option, I recommend a simple space heater.
+Considering how much you have to spend will impact how much-automated control you can afford.
+For a lower-end heating option, I recommend a simple space heater.

 Other more expensive options include forced air heat, radiant heat, steam, hot water systems, and soil heating.